-Mark Vandehey, Kittelson President and CEO: “Our two main values create a strong culture that binds our organization together.
+Mark Vandehey, former Kittelson President and CEO: “Our two main values create a strong culture that binds our organization together.
 We use trust as a foundation, which largely eliminates the need for rules that other organizations typically require.”

 Wayne Kittelson, Senior Principal and Founder: “Serving others first is the mindset we try to use when we make personal and professional decisions.
 Other companies or societies may put a conflicting core value ahead of this one like individual success, achievement, power, etc. In our view, there isn’t a benefit to our clients or individual staff members to work in an environment where people operate in isolation.

 “We maintain a vision of one office in many locations.
 This is an inevitable operating style for us as a transportation firm, or any business that believes in and practices serving others first.

 “Because of our company culture, both individual team members and clients benefit from the wisdom, experience, and capabilities they gain from a range of transportation professionals.
 Outward focus can sometimes lead us to collaborate with people and firms we compete against.
 We believe we can always learn from others, and work to recognize when and where we can meaningfully contribute to better communities and make our profession stronger.”